-Strong drop in Russia’s crude oil production in 2020
+Sharp drop in crude oil production in the United Kingdom.

 Need more data?
 All the information presented in this energy data tool are extracted from Global Energy & CO2 Data service, the most comprehensive and up-to-date database on crude oil, NGL, non-conventional oil and refined oil products: production, trades, reserves, transformation, prices, consumption per sector and indicators.Discover this service